fonsofhervella/spaceapps_datathon/README.md

 &nbsp;

 <!-- About the Project -->
-# :star2: DSCOVER Oracle Project
+# :rocket: DSCOVER Oracle Project

 The Deep Space Climate Observatory (DSCOVR), can measure the strength and speed of the solar wind in space, which enables us to predict geomagnetic storms that can severely impact important systems like GPS and electrical power grids on Earth.
 It acts like a sensor buoy at sea that warns of an oncoming tsunami—DSCOVR can warn forecasters 15 to 60 minutes before a storm of particles and magnetic field, known as a coronal mass ejection (or CME) reaches earth.
 However, it continues to operate past its expected lifetime and produces occasional faults that may themselves be indicators of space weather (the launch was in Feb.
 11 2015, the arrival l at Sun–Earth L1 Lagrange point in Jun 8, 2015, and was expected to last 5 years)